SoFi automated investing review

-A no-fee robo-advisor that provides unlimited access to free financial planning with human advisors
+A free automated investing platform that provides unlimited access to human advisers.

 Minimum deposit to open

 Peter Carleton is a writer that covers banking and investing, breaking down what you need to know about where you put your money.
 When Peter's not thinking about cutting-edge banking apps and robo-advisors, he runs a creative agency and spends his spare time cooking or reading.